 Tiers Vineyard Latest Reviews

-The 2016 Tiers Vineyard Chardonnay has just taken out gold at The Drinks Business 2017 International Chardonnay Masters.
+The 2018 Tiers Vineyard Chardonnay has won Gold at The Drinks Business 2019 International Chardonnay Masters

 About the competition:

 The Global Masters is a series of blind tasting competitions, drawing in entries from across the world.
 One of the key elements to its success is the quality and the dedication of the judges involved.

 Every wine is measured on the taste of its grape and the skill of its winemaker.
 For the first time all preconceived ideas about the importance of location are pushed to one side as wines from across the world are judged by style and price exclusively.

 The chardonnay vines on the Tiers Vineyard in the Piccadilly Valley are all now well over 30 years old though some were planted in the late 1970s.
 Dramatically concentrated but long and elegant.
 Essence of the variety.
 White peach and pear, chalk and honeysuckle, sweet cedarwood, toast.
 It all gathers and then soars through the finish.
 Top shelf chardonnay without a doubt.
 Will be better again in a year or two.

 Light to medium yellow hue, with a lightly smoky, wheaty-oak and roasted cashew nut bouquet, the palate intense and refined, long and saline.
 Oak is visible but not unbalanced, and will vanish in a year or so.
 It's rich and powerful and fills the mouth with flavour, the finish and follow-through underlined by a subtle tannin grip.
 This vintage is remarkably overt for a young Tiers.